 - On Friday, the group will begin to head home morning to mid-day.

-Most of the builds are in the Tijuana area, as is our camp.
-Here's a map of Amor Hacienda Camp.
+Most of the builds are in the Tecate area, as well as our campsite.

 We are building simple but effective homes from the ground up.
 This includes laying a concrete slab, framing the house, roofing, wrapping it with paper and chicken wire, and stuccoing the house.
 All the work is done by hand without power tools.
 The concrete is mixed in wheel barrels, the wood is cut by hand saws, and the framing is done by hammer and nails.
 Though this experience is a lot of hard work, there are plenty of different jobs for people of all ages and skill levels to do.